michelled/weavly.org/src/learn.md

   content: Support other learners by sharing your ideas, handouts and activities.
 layout: layouts/learn
 permalink: /learn/
+title: Learn
+subtitle: Here you can find tools and resources for anyone who likes to learn to code.
+Learners, parents, and teachers can explore many activities for a place to start.
+activitiesSection:
+  title: Activities at Home
+  cards:
+    - title: Unplugged
+      link: /learn/activities/#unplugged
+      image: /assets/media/lego_sequencing.jpg
+      content: Get “hands-on” with activities without using a computer or digital device
+    - title: On-Screen
+      image: /assets/media/mission-_hunting_the_sunken_treasure.jpg
+      content: Learn the basics of coding with activities using a computer or digital device
+      link: /learn/activities/#on-screen
+    - title: Hybrid
+      link: /learn/activities/#hybrid
+      image: /assets/media/free_play_with_dash.jpg
+      content: Mix everything up!
+Combine virtual and physical interactions in the activities.
+Robots are invited.
 robotActivitiesSection:
   title: Activities with Robots
   content: >+